kubedb/docs/docs/guides/mariadb/clustering/overview/index.md

 # MariaDB Clustering

-KubeDB currently supports two cluster modes: Multi-Master MariaDB Galera Cluster and Master-Slave MariaDB Standard Replication.
+KubeDB supports two primary clustering modes for MariaDB: Multi-Master MariaDB Galera Cluster and Master-Slave MariaDB Standard Replication.
+Below, we explore key concepts of these clustering approaches, highlighting their mechanisms, benefits, and use cases in a distributed database environment.

-Here we'll discuss some concepts about Cluster.
+Below, we explore key concepts of MariaDB clustering, focusing on the two clustering modes supported by KubeDB: Multi-Master MariaDB Galera Cluster and Master-Slave MariaDB Standard Replication

-## So What is Replication
+## What is Replication

-Replication involves copying data from one MariaDB server to one or more other MariaDB servers, rather than storing it on a single server.
-The replication mode determines read and write capabilities.
-In a multi-master setup, you can perform read and write operations on any server.
-In a master and slave architecture, read and write operations are supported on the master host, while slave hosts support only read operations.
+Replication in MariaDB involves duplicating data from one MariaDB server (the source) to one or more other MariaDB servers (replicas), rather than storing it on a single server.
+This process enhances data availability, scalability, and fault tolerance.
+The replication mode determines the read and write capabilities of each server in the cluster.
+MariaDB supports two primary replication architectures: multi-master and master-slave.

+- Multi-Master Replication: In a multi-master setup, every server in the cluster can handle both read and write operations.
+This architecture, exemplified by the MariaDB Galera Cluster, ensures high availability and scalability by allowing applications to distribute workloads across all nodes.
+- Master-Slave Replication: In a master-slave architecture, the master server supports both read and write operations, while slave servers are limited to read operations.
+This setup is ideal for read-heavy workloads, with slaves providing scalability for queries and serving as backups.

 The following figure shows a cluster of four MariaDB servers of multi-master replication: